gideontriumph/Think_Aloud_SPR24/README.md

 # About My Project
-This week for my ThinkAloud, I created a window with the background of my pygame and defined the key for user input.

-## About Me
-My name is Triumph Ogbonnia and I am from Nigeria,
-I am currently majoring in computer science and this is my 'Think Aloud'.
+I finished the platformer pygame I was working on.
+## Run main.py to play

+## - Triumph Ogbonnia